"…Now the love in my life is so near;

 "I don't mean to be presumptuous," I murmured, taking a daring step forward.
 We were barely touching; I glanced down and wiggled my bare toes, putting one foot on the top of his polished shoe.
 "But I can't help but fall in love with you."

 Gazing into his eyes at that moment, my heart was again panged by how absurd that sounded, how uninterested he was in me.
 But with the uprising around the corner and our time together so short, I couldn't let him torture me anymore.
 "I have been since the day we met."

 He didn't respond, just stared into my teary eyes.
 "Look down," I beckoned, cocking my head to the ground.
 "My feet are practically bare, and you have leather shoes.
 Mine are dirty, and yours are warm and clean.
 We're from two different worlds, Marius.
 You never showed interest in me."
 I took a step back, but kept holding on to his hands, giving them a squeeze.
 I smiled slightly.
-"My parents are con artists.
+"My parents are charlatans.
 I would tell myself, 'Doesn't that make me a criminal, too?'
 But the only crime I wanted to commit was to steal you away for her, because I love you.
 You have books, books which I long to read.
-You were kind to me when everyone else looked at me like a piece of dirt.
+You were kind to me when everyone else looked at me like a piece of dirt on their shoe.
 You—"